 Infidelity

-Infidelity.
-In our culture, is often viewed as a severe breakdown within a marriage or relationship, and couldn't possibly happen to you.
-It happens to “those couples over there” I mean, sure, your marriage has ups and downs, but your partner couldn't, no wouldn't, do that to you.
-We all live within this bubble of thinking, a bubble that protects us from knowing that anything is possible given the right circumstance.
+Infidelity, often seen as a major breakdown in a marriage or relationship, can feel like something that could never happen to you.
+It happens to “those couples over there.”
+Sure, your marriage has its ups and downs, but your partner couldn't—no, wouldn't—betray your trust in such a devastating way.
+We all live in this bubble of thinking, a bubble that shields us from realizing that anything is possible given the right circumstances.

-The initial shock of the betrayal can cause a great degree of emotional variance.
-In a moment, everything comes to a screeching halt, and you can be left trying to search for something to hang to as the emotional earthquake begins to rattle your world.
+The initial shock of the betrayal can cause a wide range of emotions.
+In an instant, everything comes to a halt, and you may be left searching for something to hold onto as the emotional upheaval begins to shake your world.

 Some people experience: